 Bachelor's Degree in Fire Science

-With a bachelor's degree in fire science, you can take on roles such as fire investigator or emergency management director.
+With a bachelor's degree in fire science, you can take on a role as a fire investigator or emergency management director.
 You may also need a four-year degree to advance beyond the rank of captain as a firefighter.

 Most undergraduate programs consist of 120 credits, and full-time students typically earn their degree in four years.
 After completing general education coursework in areas like English and the humanities, students explore subjects like emergency services personnel management, legal foundations of fire protection, and principles of fireground strategies and tactics.
 Many colleges also require or strongly encourage students to complete an internship with a fire department in their community.

-In larger departments, deputy chiefs supervise multiple battalion chiefs and usually report to a senior chief or state-level fire commissioner.
-Deputy chiefs may also create departmental budgets, work closely with community leaders on matters of public safety and fire education, or oversee instruction at a fire academy.
+In larger departments, deputy chiefs supervise multiple firefighters and usually report to a senior chief or state-level fire commissioner.
+Deputy chiefs may also create departmental budgets, work closely with community leaders on matters of public safety and fire education, and oversee instruction at a fire academy.